 But when the artist returns to the ground of sensory impression and existential color and rhythm from which these styles arose, then labels and categories fall away – and the artist attains mindfulness in the midst of activity, presence with productivity, and their artwork becomes an offering for others to join the dance.

 I find this work allows me to handle metaphor and symbol in ways that, at least for me, are direct and visceral.
 It is not as if I have an idea or theme or metaphor to begin with, that I then try to capture.
 Rather, these arise as I work.
 The works are not metaphoric, they are the metaphors themselves, they are not symbolic, they are the symbols themselves.
 The works do not represent anything except themselves.
 Each work is an entity unto itself.
 They are their own beginning and ending.
 And if I had to describe what it is like to create them, I would have to say it feels like dancing.Metascape artist, Lanon Prigge

 Bonsai has been described as an ‘elaborate set of techniques for artificially dwarfing trees’.
 Art, like mindfulness, like life can also be described as ‘an elaborate set of techniques’.
 But I believe that in practice, bonsai artists found a more simple and direct route of communication to capture and venerate the spirit of nature.
 And I believe that in practice, mindfulness is also a simple and direct communion by each one of us with what already IS.

 How do you practice mindfulness on a daily basis?
-Leave a comment: we would love to hear your views.
+We would love to hear your views in the comments below.

 Are you interested in enhancing your mindfulness practice?
 Subscribe to Artful Contemplation and receive weekly prompts for curiosity and contemplation.
 And the support of others on a similar journey.